ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 You can  read “The LLVM Target-Independent Code Generator” from here [#]_ and “LLVM Language Reference Manual” from here [#]_ before go ahead, but we think read section
-4.2 of tricore_llvm.pdf is enough.
-We suggest you read the web site documents as above only when you are still not quite understand, even if you have read the articles of this section and next 2 sections for DAG and Instruction Selection.
+4.2 of tricore_llvm.pdf is enough and suggesting you read the web site documents as above only when you are still not quite understand, even if you have read the articles of this section and next 2 sections for DAG and Instruction Selection.